 St. John’s wort (Hypericum perforatum): St. John’s wort is an herbal remedy that comes from a flowering shrub.
-While its exact mechanism isn’t fully understood, the active ingredient hypericin is thought to act similarly to selective serotonin reuptake inhibitor (SSRI) medications which makes it an appealing option as an antidepressant.
+It has been heralded to have antidepressant properties.
+While its exact mechanism isn’t fully understood, the active ingredient hypericin is thought to act similarly to selective serotonin reuptake inhibitor (SSRI) medications.

-However, St. John’s wort is not approved by the U.S. Food and Drug Administration (FDA) for the treatment of depression, as it has not been clinically proven to be effective.
-It is also known to interact with other important drugs when taken simultaneously, like Indinavir and Warfarin, and could lead to serious consequences.
+St. John’s wort is not approved by the U.S. Food and Drug Administration (FDA) for the treatment of depression, as it has not been clinically proven to be effective.
 Studies have shown that it may have some use in managing abdominal cramping and some of the physical side effects of opiate withdrawal, as reported by the journal Phytotherapy Research.
-Patients should always consult with their provider about taking supplemental OTC medications, like St. John’s wort, and should not use it as a means of replacing conventional care for depression.

 Imodium (loperamide): Imodium is an antidiarrheal medication that has opioid-like properties.
 Off-label use of Imodium has skyrocketed in recent years as a potential OTC remedy to manage opiate withdrawal.
 It serves as an alternative to prescription medications, per the Journal of the American Board of Family Medicine (JABFM).